It’s 8 am and the rented four-wheel drive is already packed with food, cooking utensils and anthropometric measuring equipment.

 Nicholas noted that educating the parents is not a ‘one-time thing’.

 “We can’t tell them everything at a time.
-It has to be slow and done repeatedly,” he said.
+It has to be gradual and done repeatedly,” he said.
 “This may take time but it is necessary for them to understand.”